-The primary goal of this booklet is to outline what a conservation easement is and so you can decide if it is an option for you.
+The primary goal of this booklet is to outline what a conservation easement is so you can decide if it is an option for you.

-Although conservation easements have been used in Alberta since 1996, many people are still unfamiliar with them.
-They are a flexible tool that help to meet landowner and land trust needs, but can also be quite complex.
-This booklet is not a replacement for the expert advice you need related to your individual situation - talk to your lawyer, your tax advisor, and your estate planner about what a conservation easement can mean for you.
+Although conservation easements have been used in Alberta since 1996, many people are still unfamilar with them.
+Although they are a flexible tool that helps both the landowner and the land trust meet their conservation goals, they can also be quite complex.
+This booklet is not a replacement for the expert advice you need related to your individual situation.
+Talk to your lawyer, your tax advisor, and your estate planner about what a conservation easement can mean for you.